Service Learning Instructor Course Submission

 - gives our center a more streamlined process to track courses, faculty, and students who engage in this meaningful practice for reporting purposes.

-For an undergraduate course to be officially eligible for the service learning certification, the course must meet the following criteria:
+For an undergraduate course to be officially eligible for the Certificate in Service Learning, the course must meet the following criteria:

-- Service is integrated into curriculum and will help meet learning outcomes.
+- Service is integrated into your course and will help meet learning outcomes.

 - Service addresses a community-identified need.